UM-battery-lab/UMBC_Data_Localization/README.md

     }, ...
 ```
 ### DataManager Usage
 DataManager is a robust utility class designed to manage local data, ensuring seamless interaction with the Voltaiq Studio.
-It encompasses functions to fetch, delete, update, filter, and process data pertaining to test records and devices.
+It encompasses functions to delete, filter, and process data pertaining to test records and devices.

 ##### Initialization
 If have trouble with using Redis: